catchupTJC/catchuptjc.github.io/_posts/2013-01-05-(SJ)Guard against the attack of Devil.md

 -Devil is the ruler of darkness,deceiver, devour the weak, sabotage the church, go against God’s people.

 -The most fearful aspect of devil is its snares, its deceit.
-1 Jn 2:16 For all that is in the world, thelust of the flesh and the lust of the eyes and the pride of life is of the world
+1 Jn 2:16 For all that is in the world, the lust of the flesh and the lust of the eyes and the pride of life is of the world

 -These are the tools that the devil will use and it starts from the heart.
 James 1:14 We are tempted by our own desires –lust of eyes, lust of the flesh & pride of life